bernhardpg/quadruped_locomotion/README.md

 # Quadruped locomotion

-## Todos
+## Features
-- [X] Test joint control
+- Low-level joint force control
-- [X] Tune position PIDs
+- Differential inverse kinematics control
-- [X] Add base pose and velocity to generalized coords and vels
+- Support consistent differential inverse kinematics control
-- [X] Implement inverse kinematics trajectory optimization to make the robot stand up
+- TODO: COM zero moment point motion planner for any gait sequence

-## HO QP
+- TODO: Hierarchical Optimization control of joint accelerations

-- [x] Download and install drake as a dependency
+## HO
-- [] Test Optimization of one task, toy task
+- [ ] Clean up HOQP class
-- [] Implement dynamic constraint task (will require to somehow get dynamics here)
+- [ ] Make sure that all indices of task matrices are correct
-- [] Implement controller torques
+- [ ] Implement equality constraints
-- [] Implement more tasks
+- [ ] Solve a single task
-- [] Formulate HO QP optimization in general
+- [ ] Solve all tasks in order
-- ... ?
+- [ ] Implement higher-level solutions instead of placeholder functions

 ## ZMP Motion planner
 - [X] Specify a format for gait sequence
 - [X] Get polygons from vel_cmd and gait sequence
-- [] Get A and b from polygon
+- [ ] Get A and b from polygon
-- [] Implement zmp constraints
+- [ ] Implement zmp constraints
-- [] Implement current position as constraint on first spline
+- [ ] Implement current position as constraint on first spline
-- [] (Make constraint on final position a soft one)
+- [ ] (Make constraint on final position a soft one)
-- [] (Implement path regularizer?)
+- [ ] (Implement path regularizer?)

 [##](##) Dependencies
 The lines